-Older than the Stars.
+Older than the Stars by Karen C. Fox.
 I love, love, love this book.
 Like several other books on this list it has a sort of "double text".
 You can read the large text straight through as a story to younger kids, but the sidebars will interest older kids looking for answers to their burning questions.
 This beautiful look at how the universe evolved ties all living things to the beginning of time.

-Life on Earth: The Story of Evolution is a kid-friendly approach to a huge subject.
+Life on Earth: The Story of Evolution by Steve Jenkins is a kid-friendly approach to a huge subject.
 You can read a little or a lot of this book because each page has small asides about various animals or evolutionary traits.

-Our Family Tree: An Evolution Story is a good book to explain a complicated subject to kids ages 4 and up.
+Our Family Tree: An Evolution Story by Lisa Westberg Peters is a good book to explain a complicated subject to kids ages 4 and up.

-Toilet: How It Works.
+Toilet: How It Works by David Macaulay.
 Many of David Macaulay's books about engineering and structures are for middle grade on up, but this leveled easy reader will entice kids into the world of mechanics with their favorite subject: the bathroom.
 (This is part of the How It Works easy reader series.
 Be sure to check out the other books!)

-If You Lived Here: Houses of the World is a combination of architectural science and social studies.
+If You Lived Here: Houses of the World by Giles Laroche is a combination of architectural science and social studies.

-Brooklyn Bridge.
+Brooklyn Bridge by Lynn Curlee.
 It's true that we have a teensy-weensy bias towards books about New York City.
 Can you argue, though, about the awesomeness of this bridge?
 This book is not just about engineering science of the bridge, but the history of the time, the persons involved, and it contains stellar illustrations, maps and diagrams.

-Dreaming Up: A Celebration of Building.
+Dreaming Up: A Celebration of Building by Christy Hale.
 Kids at play mirror great feats of engineering around the world.
 Fantastic for preschoolers.
 I definitely would have put this one on my list of picture books for little engineers and inventors had I discovered it earlier!

-Engineering the ABCs.
+Engineering the ABC's: How Engineers Shape Our World by Patty O'Brien Novak.
 Teach your kids ages 4 and up about all the ways engineers contribute to the world.